 Ensure your boards are on a flat surface for this part of the project.
-We simply covered our ping-pong table with old newspaper so it would be out of the way when drying.
+We simply covered our ping-pong table with a little bit of old newspaper so it would be out of the way when drying.

 I used wood glue to hold the frame together.

 Apply a liberal amount of wood glue on the surfaces then press together firmly, wiping away any excess glue.
-This is important as the boards will be stuck to whatever they are on top of if you do not clean around the edges well.
+This is important as the boards will be stuck to whatever they are on top of if you do not clean around the outer edge well.

 It's not like I know this from experience or anything! 😉